 Many British expats end up getting married abroad, either to another British expat or to a foreign national.

-But what happens if they later decide to get divorced; can they still get an online divorce in the UK or do they need to apply for a divorce in the country they got wed?
+But what happens if they later decide to get divorced; can they still get an online divorce in the UK or do they need to apply for a divorce in the country they were married?

-Let’s look at why the English and Welsh courts are often used by expats over other jurisdictions.
+Let’s look at why the English and Welsh courts are often used for expat divorce over other jurisdictions.

 An application for divorce must be submitted to court, the other party submits their response before it moves on to the conditional order and final order (decree absolute).

 *British Expats who left the UK to go and live abroad temporarily will normally be considered to still be habitually domiciled in the UK.
 However, if they have decided to leave the UK permanently (eg they have obtained citizenship of another country) then they probably will not be considered habitually domiciled in the UK.

 Divorce when living abroad: The rules of English and Welsh courts